cwi-dis/CEAP-360VR-Dataset/README.md

 **CEAP-360VR: A Continuous Physiological and Behavioral Emotion Annotation Dataset for 360◦ Videos**

 ## General Information
 We develop the CEAP-360VR dataset to address the lack of continuously annotated behavioral and physiological datasets for 360 video VR affective computing.
 Accordingly, this dataset contains a) questionnaires (SSQ, IPQ, NASA-TLX); b) continuous valence-arousal annotations; c) head and eye movements as well as left and right eye pupil diameters while watching videos; d) peripheral physiological responses (ACC, EDA, SKT, BVP, HR, IBI).
-Our dataset also concludes the data pre-processing and data analysis script.
+Our dataset also concludes the data pre-processing, data analysis and baseline experiment script.

 ## Dataset Structure
 The roof directory contains the following six subfolders